-RISS provides stages of support for students with learning difficulties as well as some learning disability conditions.
+RISS provides stages of support for students with different learning needs as well as some mild learning disability conditions.
 RISS supports students with a variety of individual learning differences including:

-- Dyslexia, learning difficulty that can cause problems with reading, writing and spelling - Specific numeracy difficulty, learning difficulty that can cause problems with numeracy, i.e. math-related skills - Dyspraxia, difficulty with writing caused by problems coordinating movements - ASD, Autism Spectrum Disorder (mild, high-functioning) - ADD/ADHD, Attention Deficit Hyperactivity Disorder - Giftedness, intellectual ability significantly higher than average
+- Dyslexia: learning difficulty that can cause problems with reading, writing and spelling - Specific numeracy difficulty: learning difficulty that can cause problems with numeracy, i.e. math-related skills - Dyspraxia: difficulty with writing caused by problems coordinating movements - ASD, Autism Spectrum Disorder: (mild, high-functioning) - ADD/ADHD: Attention Deficit Hyperactivity Disorder - Talented: exceptional performance in other disciplines, such as sports, where students require flexibility with schooling.
+Within this programme, the school will need parents to provide appropriate valid evidence and/or the school will need to formally assess students to ascertain the extent of their exceptional performance.
+This will include academic profile, work-ethic, attendance/lateness, social skills, oral/written communication, previous school report, formal assessments, etc. Please note that this programme might come with an excess to pay, i.e., additional charges within the school fees.